 Fossils aren’t just interesting and fun to look at — they’re also proof of the existence of once-living things (like dinosaurs, animals, plants and even DNA remnants).
 Through these fossils we’re able to learn a lot about life from billions of years ago.
 We can even take a look at animals and life-forms that are no longer on the planet!
 These fossils (and the education around them) deserve to be preserved and explored.
-That’s why we celebrate National Fossil Day on October 13 — to show appreciation for these incredible “time capsules,” and the paleontologists who excavate them.
+That’s why we celebrate National Fossil Day annually on the Wednesday of the second full week in October, with this year’s celebration being held on October 11.
+Show some appreciation for these incredible “time capsules” and the paleontologists who excavate them.

 National Fossil Day timeline

 Ancient human fossils were unearthed for the first time, proving the existence of the Neanderthal.

 Scientists found fossils of a 3.5 million-year-old female hominin (an extinct human species) and named her “Lucy.”

 Paleontologists are pretty incredible people.
 They go through lots of schooling and training to be able to study the fossils of all kinds of organisms.
 It’s because of them that we know a lot about the last few billion years of our planet’s history.
 Show your appreciation by giving them a hug, and asking them to tell you more!

 Check out local events

 Every year, the National Park Service partners with various organizations, universities, museums and more to celebrate National Fossil Day.
 Through field trips, classroom instruction and outdoor activities, they’re spreading awareness about this important holiday.

 Visit Your Nearest National Park